Skip to main content

 Medical Disclaimer: This content is for informational purposes only and not a substitute for professional veterinary advice.

-Every harness has at least one leash attachment point — many have two.
-The position of that clip changes the physics of how the harness works, and choosing the wrong one is one of the most common mistakes dog owners make.
+Every use has at least one leash attachment point, many have two.
+The position of that clip changes the physics of how the use works, and choosing the wrong one is one of the most common mistakes dog owners make.

 The Fast Version